valhalla/valhalla/elevation_readme.md

          ░

-Valhalla is an open source routing engine and accompanying libraries for use with OpenStreetMap data.
-Valhalla also includes tools like time+distance matrix computation, isochrones, elevation sampling, map matching and tour optimization (Travelling Salesman).

 Elevation Lookup Service
 ---------
 This document describes how to run an elevation lookup service using Valhalla.
 Documentation for this service can be found here: [elevation-api-docdocs](https://github.com/valhalla/valhalla-docs/tree/master/elevation/elevation-service.md).
 The easiest way to start an elevation service is to install Valhalla from PPA, download elevation data, and start the service.
 If you prefer to buld Valhalla from source please refer to the Valhalla README.